Validation

 // Will return true if $email is valid, otherwise false

-if ($validator->tryValidateValue($email, [new EmailConstraint()], $violations)) {
+if (!$validator->tryValidateValue($email, [new EmailConstraint()], $violations)) {

 // ...
+Throw an error

 }